urartian/loopback4-odata/README.md

 This action is exposed as `POST /odata/resetInventory`, surfaces in `$metadata` as an unbound action, and because `rawResponse` is set, the controller controls the full payload.

+## Testing

+Run `npm test` to compile the TypeScript specs and execute the unit suite.
+Acceptance specs leverage `@loopback/testlab` and will be skipped automatically in environments that disallow binding HTTP ports (for example, certain sandboxes).
+When running locally, the acceptance suite exercises the generated REST endpoints against a seeded in-memory datasource.

 ## Features

 - [x] OData-style entity paths (Products(1)) supported via middleware